 Problem 1: We Hand Over Our Emotional Life

-The first problem I see over and over with relationships is the expectation that someone else is responsible for your happiness.
+The first problem I see over and over with relationships is the expectation that someone else is responsible for your happiness and mental health.

 Your thoughts create your feelings.
 Always.

 This means that your “better half” isn’t causing you pain.

 Someone did something that is 100% neutral, and you had a thought about it.
 That thought created the feeling.
 Studies like this show the science behind having happy relationships and it might not be what you think.